The Business Venture Called Politics

-How many of the country’s incumbent local and national officials can come forward and with heads held high say that they did not buy their way to victory?
+How many of the incumbent local and national officials in the Philippines (and also in your own country) can come forward and with heads held high say that they did not buy their way to victory?

 The painful truth is that elections have turned out to be a business venture.
 Politicians are like businessmen who if they hope to win must be willing to make an investment.
 And the investor in the politicians would expect a profit, not just a return on investment.

 How much should a politician invest?
-Do a rough estimate.
+Do the math.

 A candidate willing to pay at least P500 for every voter is likely to win.
 The percentage for winning gets higher if the one seeking an elective position has the capacity of making that amount higher… like P1000 to P2000 for each vote.